phalcon-orphanage/docs/es/reference/models.rst

 | InvalidUpdateAttempt | Produced when a record is attempted to be updated but it doesn't exist                                                             |
 +----------------------+------------------------------------------------------------------------------------------------------------------------------------+

-The method getMessages() can be overriden in a model to replace/translate the default messages generated automatically by the ORM:
+The method getMessages() can be overridden in a model to replace/translate the default messages generated automatically by the ORM:

 .. code-block:: php

     <?php

+    use Phalcon\Mvc\Model;

-    class Robots extends Phalcon\Mvc\Model
+    class Robots extends Model
     {
         public function getMessages()
         {